Graduate studies in the Faculty of Applied Health Sciences

 A variety of scholarships, assistantships, and other forms of financial aid are available for graduate students in the Faculty of Applied Health Sciences.

-NOTE: Most of these awards are for full-time, on-campus graduate students only.
+NOTE: Most of these awards are for full-time, on-campus, research-based graduate students only.

 Enhance your time at the University of Waterloo by joining your student association.
 It's a great way to meet classmates, collaborate on special events, share resources, and keep up-to-date on happenings in your department/school.